LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/print_message_3.rst

 Built-in method for printing a message represented by a term, which is converted to the message text using the :ref:`logtalk::message_tokens(Term, Component) <methods_message_tokens_2>` hook non-terminal.
-This method is declared in the ``logtalk`` built-in object as a public predicate.
+This method is declared in the :ref:`logtalk <apis:logtalk/0>` built-in object as a public predicate.
 The line prefix and the output stream used for each ``Kind-Component`` pair can be found using the :ref:`logtalk::message_prefix_stream(Kind, Component, Prefix, Stream) <methods_message_prefix_stream_4>`